 - 1. As a general rule, students come to the library in class groups accompanied by their teachers. - 2.
 A student going to the library during school hours must have a Library Pass signed by his/her classroom teacher.
 (The teacher should check with the librarian to be sure that the library is free during that period.)
 If the student is coming to the library during study hall, the pass must also be signed by the study hall monitor.
 This pass must be given to the librarian when the student enters the library.
 The pass must be signed by the librarian and carried back to the teacher/study hall monitor when the student leaves the library.
 If a student leaves the library before the end of the period, he/she is to report back to the study hall or classroom. - 3.
 Books are checked out at the circulation desk.
 Each student may check out three books for a period of one week (K-6) or three weeks (7-12).
 A fine (5¢ for K-6; 10¢ for 7-12) is charged per day on books not returned by the due date. - 4.
 Reference books are to be used only in the library. - 5.
 The library is a place for study and reading.
 The librarian may permit limited talking. - 6.
-No food or drink (other than bottled water) is to be consumed by students in the library during school hours.
-Block B students are permitted to have a snack. - 7.
+The librarian may permit students to consume beverages/snack during school hours.
+Students MUST clean up after themselves. - 7.
 Students who abuse their library privileges will be restricted from the use of the library. - 8.
 Students using computers in the library must sign in on the clipboard on the circulation desk.
 Library computers are used for research, and computer time is a resource that must be shared with others.